PetroIvaniuk/llms-tools/README.md

 - [Koe Recast](https://koe.ai/) - transform your voice using AI

 ## Code & Math
+- [v0](https://v0.dev/) - a generative user interface system by Vercel Labs powered by AI.
+It generates copy-and-paste friendly React code based on Shadcn UI and Tailwind CSS that people can use in their projects
 - [Open Interpreter](https://github.com/KillianLucas/open-interpreter) - an open-source, locally running implementation of OpenAI's Code Interpreter
 - [SafeCoder](https://huggingface.co/blog/safecoder) - a code assistant solution built for the enterprise.
 In marketing speak: “your own on-prem GitHub copilot”, by Hugging Face
 - [Code Llama](https://ai.meta.com/blog/code-llama-large-language-model-coding/) - a state-of-the-art LLM capable of generating code, and natural language about code, from both code and natural language prompts, by Meta AI